 However, several other Caribbean countries decided to join the economic citizenship club circa 2016 and Dominica eventually walked back their price to the original $100,000 before they even reached August of 2016.

-Fast forward to 2018 and the increased competition combined with a devastating 2017 hurricane season has created a CBI price war in the Caribbean.
-With five programs now available in the region, governments decided to lower their prices for both the donation and real estate options to attract investors to their shores.
+With five programs now available in the region, these countries’ governments decided to lower their prices for both the donation and real estate options to attract investors to their shores, and not their neighbors.

 The final price breakdown is as follows:

-- Applicant with up to 3 Dependents (applicant plus spouse and two children below the age of 18): $200,000 non-refundable contribution
+- An applicant with up to 3 dependents (applicant plus spouse and two children below the age of 18) – $200,000 non-refundable contribution

-It doesn’t get more complicated than that.
+It doesn’t get easier than that.
 You pay the due diligence and fees, make the donation, and you’re in.
 You’ll get to collect your passport in very little time.